Preview of Forum Posts

 I don't want to sink a lot of time into this for the current implementation of bbPress in BP.
 Within the next few months, a full-fledged bbPress 2.0 integration will be available; our efforts should go toward that instead.
 (It will be easier there too - we can take advantage of post_status = draft, for instance, like WP post previews do.)
 Ray, assigning to you for the moment, as I anticipate that you'll be taking the lead on other forum-related improvements.

-#9 Updated by Boone Gorges about 7 years ago
+#9 Updated by Boone Gorges almost 8 years ago

 - Assignee changed from Raymond Hoh to Dominic Giglio